Rogue Star – Dev Update

 - We hosted a well received Combat Demo tournament with insane prizes (a whopping $3000 prize pool).
 No McLaren or Lambo were given away…

-- MINT day!
-Overlapping with the attendance at NYC NFT, the timing was hectic but we powered through it to get these special Digital Collector’s Editions to our players hands.
+- Release day!
+Overlapping with the attendance at NYC, the timing was hectic but we powered through it to get these special Digital Collector’s Editions to our players hands.
 We are incredibly proud of our first release and how it proudly pushes the boundaries of Digital Collector’s Editions.

 Q3 2022 – Staking and Store